allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 As you can see, the command is now defined only for the second transition that triggers after all payments are registered.
-We have to slightly adjust transition no. 8, which is responsible for sending the email too:
+We have to slightly adjust transition no. 8, which is responsible for sending the email, too:

 ```csharp
 // 8'.
 Completed : PaymentRegistered -> Completed